Yongqiang100/Reactive-transport-modelling-of-water-alternating-gas-in-basalt-reservoir/README.md

 - `extract_two_timepoints.py` — pulls fields at chosen times for spatial comparisons.
 - `compare_to_paper.py` — cross-checks computed quantities against the reported values.

-Each takes a run directory or campaign as its argument; run with `-h` or read the header docstring for usage.
+Each takes a run directory or set as its argument; run with `-h` or read the header docstring for usage.

 ---

-## 7. Running one campaign or one deck
+## 7. Running one set or one deck

 Generate decks only, then run a single deck manually (no Slurm):